DaveyJH/backgammon-back-end/README.md

 future development.
 There were a few items that needed editing that were identified during the writing of tests.
 Those items have been updated.

-Tests were written in a logical order so as to allow the flow of the site to be written during the process.
+Tests were written in a logical order to allow the flow of the site to be incorporated during the process.
 This allowed functions to be used to create users and games, reducing the need to duplicate code.
 However, many lines of code are similar in the tests and this is done with intention.
 The tests are clear, thorough, and easily maintained separately from each other.

 Please consult the `test.py` files for the test code, and consult [the `manage.py test` output file for all tests run](./docs/automated-tests.md).